List of vice presidents of Indonesia

 The vice president of the Republic of Indonesia (Wakil Presiden Republik Indonesia) is the second-highest officer in the executive branch of the Indonesian government, after the president, and ranks first in the presidential line of succession.
-Since 2004, the president and vice president are directly elected to a five-year term.
+Since 2004, the president and vice president are directly elected to a five-year term as a single ticket.

 The vice presidency was established during the formulation of the 1945 Constitution by the Investigating Committee for Preparatory Work for Independence (BPUPK), a research body for the preparation of Indonesian independence.
 On 18 August 1945, the Preparatory Committee for Indonesian Independence (PPKI), which was created on 7 August to replace the BPUPK, selected Sukarno as the country's first president and Mohammad Hatta as vice president.